9 Best Lightweight 2-person Tents under 200$ for Backpacking & Bike Touring

 The short answer is, not always a lot.
 A point of comparison is an umbrella, which you might assume to be a good example of waterproof protection.

-Umbrella fabric under hydrostatic head tester resulted in a rating of just 420 mmH20, showing that a bigger number is not always needed when it comes to keeping you dry.
+Umbrella fabric under the hydrostatic head tester yielded a rating of just 420 mmH2O, showing that a higher number isn’t always necessary to keep you dry.
 So then why do tents have waterproofing ratings of 1,000-10,000 mmH20?

-Part of the reason has to do with the greater durability that thicker waterproof coatings with higher waterproofing ratings often provide.
+Part of the reason is the greater durability that thicker, higher-rated waterproof coatings often provide.
 But of course, an umbrella never has to cope with the kind of abrasion that a tent floor might undergo.

-Wind resistance instead, is given by a few factors, mostly the strength of the poles, the quality of the stakes, and the aerodynamics of its design.
+Wind resistance, in contrast, is determined by several factors, primarily the strength of the poles, the quality of the stakes, and the aerodynamics of the design.

-While a tall tent might seem very comfortable, if the walls are too vertical is more than likely that it will be blown off by strong gusts of wind.
+While a tall tent might seem very comfortable, if the walls are too vertical, it’s likely to be blown over by strong gusts of wind.
 Be sure to properly pitch your pegs if you expect strong winds.
 Learn more about wind resistance here.

-4-season tents are designed to withstand heavy snow loads, they usually have even more slanted walls to avoid the snow piling on the top.
+4-season tents are designed to withstand heavy snow loads; they usually have even steeper walls to prevent snow from piling up on the top.

 FAQ about backpacking tents